mthanjavur/Welcome-GIT-preworkapp/README.md

 My first app! :tada:

 ### App Description
-This app performs all basic required user story features such as custom text, text and background color change, feature reset, etc.!
+Customise your phone with uEdit Go!
+This app performs all basic user story features such as custom text, text and background color change, feature reset, etc.!

 ### App Walk-though